 Inclusive Education Campaign

-- This toolkit contains virtual activity ideas, sample lesson plans for teachers, videos, books, and other resources – to promote inclusion/participation, increase awareness of disabilities, etc.
+This toolkit, updated each school year, contains sample lesson plans for teachers, classroom activities, videos, books, and other resources to promote inclusion in schools and in the community!

 The Arc Maryland offers free, inclusive education school presentations led by advocates with disabilities throughout the school year.
 These interactive presentations are available for students from kindergarten through high school!

 Elementary and middle school students are invited to share their vision of inclusion through our artwork contest!
 The top three submissions will be rewarded with prizes for themselves and their schools.
 They will also be honored live at Developmental Disabilities Day at the Legislature in February.